isharik/Pharos-Octobot/README.md

 Traditionally, each Pharos Agent would have to individually build its own documentation retrieval logic leading to duplicated effort and inconsistent quality.
 OctoBot solves this by providing a single, reusable skill: a plug-and-play knowledge layer that any Agent can call, saving developers countless hours

-Get personalized Path for Building Dapps , Agents , Infra and Learning right from the core of Octobot
 ---

 # 🖥️ Website Experience (NEW)